IGS PGR Student Travel and Conference Fund

 To be eligible to apply for IGS travel funds:

-- The student must be registered on an Informatics PGR programme lead by the University of Edinburgh (NB: PGR students on the RAS CDT where HWU are the lead institution are not eligible to apply)
+- The student must be fully matriculated on a (non-CDT) Informatics PGR programme lead by the University of Edinburgh

 - The student must be due to present a paper or poster at a conference or workshop;

 - The Student’s supervisor must approve the trip but lack the funds to pay full costs;